joaosMart/fish-species-class-siglip/README.md

 ## 📧 Contact

 For questions or collaborations, please contact:
-- Email: your.email@institution.edu
+- Email: joao.da.silva.martins@hafogvatn.is
 - GitHub Issues: [Create an issue](https://github.com/yourusername/fish-species-class-siglip/issues)

 ## 🙏 Acknowledgments

-- Thanks to the aquaculture facility for providing video data
+- Thanks to the [Marine & Freshwater Research Institute of Iceland](https://www.hafogvatn.is/en) for providing the video data.
 - OpenCLIP team for the SigLIP implementation
 - Google Colab for computational resources